N0. 5. Aluminum Pillar Bedding for a more accurate rifle.

 leaves a “step” or a shoulder .054" wide where the 2 diameters join.
 Now is the time to

-cut the BDL front pillar to a length that, when installed, will extend about .010" past this shoulder.
-Extending
+cut the BDL front pillar to a length that, when installed, will extend about .010" above this shoulder.

-skipped over in this description for the ADL, I believe you will be able to fill in the blanks by re-reading the appropriate
+steps I have skipped over in this description for the ADL, I believe you will be able to fill in the blanks by re-reading

 to check your work!

 (or anyone else's for that matter)